Health & Safety Information

 Safety Precautions for Students Abroad

-- Prior to leaving the U.S., read up on your destination country (and any countries which you plan to visit).
+- Prior to leaving, read up on your destination country (and any countries which you plan to visit).
 Check out the State Department Consular Information Sheets and Travel Warnings, and read local newspapers.
 Be sure to review the pre-departure information provided by your program/university.
 You should also refer to a travel guide for your country.

 - Check out the Study Abroad Student Handbook, a publication of the SAFETI (Safety Abroad First - Educational Travel Information) Clearinghouse.